 There is no clear path for a retired professional cyclist.
 Each makes their own; with mixed degrees of success and, needless to say, failure.
-There are limited options, after all the majority of professionals in any sport only make it to that level by sacrificing their higher education and work experience.
-What we do have in common is that when our career does end the one thing that we are the greatest experts of we can no longer do, either physically, or mentally, and sometimes both.
+What we do have in common is that when our career does end the one thing that we are the greatest experts of we can no longer do, either physically, or mentally.
+Sometimes both.

 This is somewhat ironic and goes contrary to most professional lives.
 So when it comes to the end it is safe to say that all professional cyclists are aware they are about to begin anew.

-For me it was not the first time I'd faced a new beginning.
-My career can be divided in two, the first part led to my ban from the sport and the destruction that it entailed, the second involved returning to the sport with a resolution that led to eventual redemption.
-It was much like a three act play, only there is no conclusion to the story, only another new beginning.
-This is the next chapter.
+The founding of CHPT3 was not the first time David had faced a new beginning.
+His career can be divided in two, the first part ended in destruction, the second part involved returning to the sport with a resolution and a mission that led to eventual redemption.

 It was in the second chapter that David learnt to appreciate the value of the journey, the difference between winning and losing became insignificant, that acceptance allowed him to fall in love with cycling all over again.
 He won races, became a team owner, an anti-doping crusader, an activist for unionisation, an author, and a husband and father.
 It’s where he learnt that next chapters do exist, it’s what allowed him to believe there could be a third chapter.